Top 26 Employee Retention Strategies for the “New” Work World!

 -Shell M Phelps

 Good managers always keep their employees informed.
 They clearly explain the policies, expectations of the employee from the beginning.
 Furthermore, orientation programs help employees to understand how they can contribute and excel.

 Sometimes, your employees expect more than a thank you or a pat on the back.
 When they fulfill their goals, rewarding them to congratulate their efforts is important.
-Corporate gifts, point-based reward system, performance awards, are some ways.
+Some of the ways to reward your employees and employee recognition are corporate gifts, point-based reward systems, performance awards, etc.